 Hot spots are an irritating skin condition that affects countless dogs every year.
 Without proper care, hot spots will continue to grow, causing increased pain levels and itchiness for dogs.
 Fortunately, with both time and care, hot spots on dogs can be treated for and prevented.
 Here, Dr. Henry Cerny, DVM, MS of Yankee Hill Veterinary Hospital, answers some common questions about hot spots on dogs and how to treat these painful sores.

-A hotspot (also known as pyotramatic or moist dermatitis) is a condition which involves an area of skin which has become inflamed and infected.
+A hotspot (also known as Pyotraumatic dermatitis or moist dermatitis) is a condition that involves an area of skin that has become inflamed and infected.
 The affected skin often appears as a moist, oozing, reddened area that is painful and very itchy to the dog.
-Hair loss may also be seen.
-Continued licking and chewing at the area by the dog worsens the condition dramatically.
+Dogs with hot spots may also suffer from hair loss in the infected area.

-Anything that causes itchiness of the skin can lead to the development of hot spots on dogs.
+There are a number of reasons hot spots appear on dogs.
+Most often, anything that causes itchiness of the skin can lead to the development of hot spots on dogs.
 Some common triggers are atopy (allergies to things in the environment such as grasses, trees, weeds, dust mites, etc), food allergies, fleas, mites, insect bites and skin wounds.
-A bacterial infection of the skin (typically caused by staph) develops by taking advantage of the damaged inflamed skin.
-The infection is often deep in the dog’s skin and, in addition to the moist oozing appearance, an odor is often present.